 Diabetes is a life-long disease where the body is not able to process blood glucose properly.
-Improper treatment can lead to many diabetes complications, including heart disease, vision loss, and kidney disease.
+Improper treatment can lead to many complications related to the condition, including heart disease, vision loss, and kidney disease.

-Scientists from Johns Hopkins Hospital in Maryland discovered that the rate of diabetes in America has increased from 5.5% to 10.8% in the last 29 years.
-Still, experts say they have better control over diabetes than ever.
+Scientists from Johns Hopkins Hospital in Maryland discovered that the rate of the condition in America has increased from 5.5% to 10.8% in the last 29 years.
+Still, experts say they have better control over the condition than ever.
 So, why are they saying the opposite?

-According to the research published in Annals of Internal Medicine, while the rate of diabetes increased from 1988, the number of misdiagnosed cases dropped from 16.3% to 10.9%.
+According to the research published in NCBI, while the rate of diabetes increased from 1988, the number of misdiagnosed cases dropped from 16.3% to 10.9%.

-In other words, diabetes is more apparent nowadays, but doctors are doing a good job at recognizing the symptoms of diabetes and offering a proper treatment.
+In other words, the disease is more apparent nowadays, but doctors are doing a good job of recognizing the symptoms and offering proper treatment.

 Plus, there are more types of treatment options available to these people, including medications, insulin pumps, injections, as well as guidance on lifestyle choices.

-Researchers found that most undiagnosed cases of diabetes were people from ethnic minorities, overweight or obese people, and those without a health insurance.
+Researchers found that most undiagnosed cases were people from ethnic minorities, overweight or obese people, and those without health insurance.

 The study’s lead author and a professor in the Bloomberg School’s Department of Epidemiology, Elizabeth Selvin, says understanding the proportion of undiagnosed diabetes cases and to which group of patients they belong is crucial to the allocation of public health resources.